sorbet/sorbet/website/docs/type-annotations.md

 ## Type annotations and strictness levels

-Sorbet allows the programmer to opt-in to greater levels of static type rigor. at lower [strictness modes](static.md), Sorbet allows definitions to be untyped, but at `# typed: strict`, Sorbet requires explicit type annotations on certain common kinds of definitions.
+Sorbet allows the programmer to opt-in to greater levels of static type rigor.
+At lower [strictness levels](static.md), Sorbet allows definitions to be untyped, but at `# typed: strict`, Sorbet requires explicit type annotations on certain common kinds of definitions.
 Specifically, in a `# typed: strict` file it's an error to omit type annotations for: